jimeharrisjr/ESP8266_MotionDetection/README.md

 For more on how to create Webhooks Maker applets, please visit [IFTTT.com](https://ifttt.com/maker_webhooks).

 Now, upload your Sketch to the ESP8266 and enjoy!
+When turned on, your IFTTT webhook maker should trigger with each movement.